 GASB Statement No. 24 requires direct on behalf payments for fringe benefits and salaries made by one entity to a third party recipient for the employees for another legally separate entity be recognized as revenues and expenditures by the employer entity.
 The State of California makes direct on behalf payments to CalSTRS and CalPERS on behalf of all community colleges in California.
-The California Department of Education has issued a fiscal advisory instructing districts not to record the revenue and expenditures for the on behalf payments within the funds and accounts of a district.
-The amount of the on behalf payments made for the District for the year ended June 30, 2018, was \$342,357 for CalSTRS.
-There were no state contributions to CalPERs for the fiscal year ended June 30, 2018.
+The California Department of Education has issued a fiscal advisory instructing districts not to record the revenue and expenditures for the on-behalf payments within the funds and accounts of a district.
+The amount of the on-behalf payments made for the District for the year ended June 30, 2019, was \$616,479 for CalSTRS.
+And \$302,026 for CalPERS.
 These amounts are reflected in the District's audited financial statements.